holistudio/oscar_nom_win/DEVLOG.md

 Coincidentally Option B is sorta where I was headed already, but I wanted to use the pretrained GPT-2 and keep it frozen.

 Of course in my mind, there is an Option C: Keep going!
 Keep the batch size to 2, there are only 1000 or so training samples and 400 or so validation samples.

+My `unit_train.py` also works so I'm confident I can take a real movie script from the training script and give it to the `OscarNomTransformer` model in a training loop.
+Time to start training this thing!

 ## 2026-01-20

 Finally had some time to circle back to this and refresh my memory on how a transformer's encoder and decoder works.
 As I was re-writing a boilerplate version a couple things stood out to me that seem to be tricky to change if I want the transformer to process chunks of a movie script into a sequence of embeddings and then decode it into two logits for binary classification.